 Oklahoma continues to rack up the wins, and it’s no surprise why.
 The state consistently boasts one of the lowest costs of doing business in the country.
-In just the past six months, companies like Boeing and GE have held grand openings of new facilities in the Sooner State, bringing new, high-paying jobs and impressive levels of investment.
+Major metropolitan areas like Oklahoma City, Tulsa and Lawton receive accolade after accolade for everything from best place to start a business and quality of life opportunities.

 Oklahoma offers distinct advantages to businesses seeking to relocate or expand, including a low cost of living, a state government determined to support businesses and to grow the labor force, a regulatory climate that is both responsible and reasonable, and an educated, flexible and committed workforce.
 Governor Mary Fallin has made it a key priority to give Oklahomans a better quality of life, primarily by creating jobs and strengthening the economy.

 “Oklahoma truly is the land of opportunity.
 If you want to work for a world-renowned corporation, you can do that here.
 If you want to live in a bustling urban center, you can do that here.
 If you have always dreamed of starting a company, you can start one here,” she said.
 “And you can do it in a state that’s as friendly to businesses as it is to people.”

 More than Expected

 Traditional energy is often top-of-mind when thinking about Oklahoma, and while that may have been one of the leading industries to start, the state has much more to offer.
 Industries like aerospace and defense, agriculture and bioscience, information and finance, manufacturing, and transportation and distribution have emerged to lead the state to a diverse economy.